jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 improving energy efficiency and sustainability of network technology.
 Baselining involves establishing a reference point of typical energy usage, which is crucial for identifying inefficiencies and measuring improvements over time.
-At this step, the controller uses only the collected data from datasheets and other reliable sources.
+In this step, the controller uses only the collected data from datasheets and other reliable sources.

-By establishing a baseline and using benchmarking, organizations can determine if their networking equipment is performing normally or if it is deviating from expected performance, guiding necessary improvements.
-Benchmarking involves collecting performance measurements of networking equipment under controlled laboratory conditions.
+By establishing a baseline and using benchmarking, organizations can determine if their networking equipment is performing normally or if it is deviating from expected performance.
+This is the first step in identifying and guiding necessary improvements.
+Benchmarking involves collecting performance measurements of networking equipment under controlled conditions.
 This process helps establish standardized performance metrics, allowing for comparison against baselines collected during regular operational conditions.